Skip to content

 Parking

-Course Transportation Options
+Course

 Expense Reimbursement Policy

 Click here for more information on the event expense reimbursement policy.
+Click here to submit an expense reimbursement request.

 Event staff payments

 Return your completed W-9 via email to eventstaff@cemevent.com or to the Race Office race weekend.
-If we have your completed W-9 on file by the event, you can expect to receive your payment within 30 days of the event (Tuesday, July 1, 2025).
+If we have your completed W-9 on file by the event, you can expect to receive your payment within 30 days of the event (Tuesday, April 21, 2026).

 Check-In Information

 Thank you for being a part of our event staff and key volunteer team.
-We are extremely excited about this year’s event and can’t wait to see you come race week.
+We are extremely excited about this year’s event and can’t wait to see you race week.